 Water and other services are available in all of the communities.
-There is an NRD installed drinking fountain at the Trailhead in Walton equipped with a water bottle fill station and a pet bowl for your four-legged friends.
+There is an NRD installed drinking fountain at the Trailhead in Walton equipped with a water bottle fill station and there is even a drinking bowl for pets of all kinds.